Updated: Nov 28, 2020

 I knew I would fixate on something while these four walls were closing in, turns out it was about twenty or so different things....oi vey!

-I learnt through meditation in COVID times (thank you Hein Braat!) that as your body moves and as your thoughts rise and fall in response to the data your mind is processing from the world and all its dramas and dreams seem to spin chaotically around you, that you have to stay calm in the center within your core and simply just watch it all and marvel in wonder and keep tracking your mind to your point on the horizon.
+I lean on meditation heavily in these here COVID times (thank you Hein Braat!) and have learnt that as your body moves and as your thoughts rise and fall in response to the data your mind is processing from the world and all its dramas and your own goals and dreams seem to spin chaotically around you, that you have to stay calm in the center within your core and simply just watch it all and marvel in wonder and keep tracking your mind to your point on the horizon.

 There is much to marvel at in this COVID world chasps!